-Kidney or liver disease: If you have kidney or liver disease, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special
+Liver function: If you have liver disease, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

 Spinal or epidural catheters: This medication should not be taken by people who have spinal or epidural catheters in place (or for 2 hours after their removal) or by people receiving pain medications through an epidural catheter.